Kinzers Formation

 The Kinzers Formation is a geologic formation in Pennsylvania.
-It preserves fossils dating back to the Cambrian Period.
+It preserves fossils dating back to the fourth stage of the Cambrian Period.

 The base of the Kinzers Formation is primarily a dark-brown shale.
 The middle is a gray and white spotted limestone and, locally, marble having irregular partings.
 The top is a sandy limestone which weathers to a fine-grained, friable, porous, sandy mass.
+Wilshusen formally divided the Kinzers into three members along these lines in his 1979 map of York, Pennsylvania.
+The members are called the Earthy Buff Limestone Member, Pure Limestone Member, and Shale Member.

 Type section

 Named from exposures at a railroad cut at Kinzers, Lancaster County, Pennsylvania.

 Other outcrops

 The Kinzers overlies the Vintage Dolomite at the type section of the Vintage at a railroad cut at Vintage, Pennsylvania.

 High quality fossil specimens (Lagerstätte) were obtained from the Noah Getz Quarry, one mile north of Rohrerstown, Pennsylvania, but the quarry location is overgrown and disturbed by development.
-The fossils are from the Emigsville Member, and include the trilobite Olenellus thompsoni, the radiodont Lenisicaris pennsylvanica, the bivalve Tuzoia getzi, and the green algae Margaretia dorus.
+The fossils are from the Emigsville Member, and include the trilobite Olenellus thompsoni, the radiodont Lenisicaris pennsylvanica, the hymenocarine arthropod Tuzoia getzi, the edrioasteroid echinoderm Yorkicystis haefneri, and the hemichordate nest Margaretia dorus.
+The Kinzers Formation is also notable for preserving one of the most diverse radiodont faunas of the Cambrian period, with at least ten species known, including members of the tamisiocarididae, anomalocarididae, and amplectobeluidae families.

+The sponge Hazelia walcotti has also been found in the Kinzers.
+It is one of few sponges known from the Cambrian period of North America.